csorgyu/uda_capstone/project_files/README.md

 The portal shows that after the manual registration the dataset is available after manual registration.

 ### Data access ccess
+I am using a programmatic data access from the notebook side.
+I was facing network slowness and problems through my modeling, so I decided not to waste time with programmatic registration at each an every lab attempt, just register the downloaded dataset manually.

 #### Hyperdrive access
 ![image](https://user-images.githubusercontent.com/81808810/119352531-16500980-bca2-11eb-9f67-101d43b88b0d.png)
 Example shows hyperdrive script based access.
 The code either checks the registered datasets for a given key, or pulls the data from an URL to register it with a given name.
 In case of hyperdrive I am using that from the python scripts.